Services for people needing other support

 Multicultural Service Officers

-In 2014-15 a network of 70 Multicultural Service Officers (MSOs) continued to operate throughout Australia.
-Each officer covers a defined geographical area, giving all service centres access to multicultural expertise.
+In 2015-16 a network of 70 Multicultural Service Officers (MSOs) continued to operate throughout Australia.
+Each officer covers a geographical area, giving all service centres access to multicultural expertise.
 MSOs have close relationships with multicultural communities and play an important role in supporting service delivery to customers from CALD backgrounds.
 Examples of MSO activities include:

 Assurance of Support

 An Assurance of Support is a legal agreement between an Australian resident or organisation (assurer) and the Australian Government.
-Under the agreement an assurer agrees to support a migrant on a specific type of visa for their first two or 10 years in Australia (depending on the visa type) so they do not have to rely on payments from the government.
+Under the agreement an assurer agrees to support a migrant on a specific type of visa for their first 2 or 10 years in Australia (depending on the visa type) so they do not have to rely on payments from the government.
 The department decides who can be an assurer by assessing their financial capacity to provide support for a migrant.

 Status Resolution Support Services